 - Finals will be an open campus format.
-Students must have a signed permission slip to leave campus. - o Students must report to HR at the start of the day - O Students are asked to leave campus once finished with a final (following 60 minutes) - o If eating lunch on campus, remain in the period prior for the duration of the final or return to campus at 11:25 for lunch - ➤ If a student misses a final It is the student's responsibility to arrange to make-up the final. - o If you know you may be absent arrangements must be made with the teacher PRIOR to the day of the final - Behavioral misconduct during final exam days will result in suspension until the end of school.
-Suspended students will have to report to school after the last student day to take their final exams. - Open Campus can be revoked as a disciplinary consequence - Attendance will be taken for those without a signed permission slip.
+Students must have a signed permission slip to leave campus. - Students must report to HR at the start of the day if they have a final during the first block - Students are asked to leave campus once finished with a final (following 60 minutes) - o If electing to stay in the building students must remain in the classroom for duration of Final Exam Block - Students eating lunch on campus, remain in the period prior for the duration of the final or return to campus at 11:25 for lunch - ➤ If a student misses a final It is the student's responsibility to arrange to make-up the final. - o If you know you may be absent arrangements must be made with the teacher PRIOR to the day of the final - Behavioral misconduct during final exam days will result in suspension until the end of school.
+Suspended students will have to report to school after the last student day to take their final exams. - o Open Campus can be revoked as a disciplinary consequence - Attendance will be taken for those without a signed permission slip.
 These students are to follow the schedule provided and remain in classes for the duration of the period. - During Finals Make-up students will remain with the homeroom teacher until dismissal and over lunch.